University of Aberdeen, Scotland

 The University of Aberdeen, founded in 1495, is Scotland’s third oldest and the fifth oldest in the UK.
 Aberdeen is an international university built on serving one of the most dynamic regions of Europe.
 With over 13,000 students, and over 3000 staff, Aberdeen is at the forefront of teaching and research in medicine, the humanities and sciences.
 Aberdeen has invested heavily in medical research, where time and again University staff have demonstrated their skills as world leaders in their field.
 The custom-built Institute of Medical Sciences, completed in 2002, was designed to provide state-of-the-art facilities for medical researchers and their students.

-The Anglo-European College of Chiropractic (AECC) is a chiropractic college and clinic based in Bournemouth, Dorset, England.
+The AECC University College is a chiropractic college and clinic based in Bournemouth, Dorset, England.
 Opened in 1965, the AECC is the oldest and largest chiropractic college in Europe, home to 500-plus undergraduate students.
 The degree programme available at the AECC is a Master of Chiropractic (MChiro).
 The MChiro is known as an ‘integrated masters’ qualification, as AECC students join the college at an undergraduate level but graduate with a masters qualification.
 Degrees at the AECC are validated by Bournemouth University.
 The AECC also houses the biggest chiropractic clinic in Europe with around over 50,000 out-patient treatments given at the AECC every year.
 A new £3.8m chiropractic clinic was built on the AECC campus during 2008, which opened on 12 January 2009.
 The AECC is an associate college of Bournemouth University.

 University of Dundee, Scotland